PascalBod/lm-esp32-eclipse/README.md

 Install **git** package.

+### Optional: Ccache

+Ccache can improve build time.

 ## Espressif-IDE

 [Download the Linux version of the Espressif-IDE](https://github.com/espressif/idf-eclipse-plugin/blob/master/docs/Espressif-IDE.md#downloads).

 At the time of writing, the file name is `Espressif-IDE-2.12.1-linux.gtk.x86_64.tar.gz`.

+Create the `~/DevTools` subdirectory, where Espressif-IDE will be installed.
+It can be any other directory name, or existing directory, but in what follows it is assumed that this is the installation directory.

-In the file manager, double-click the file and extract the content to the `~/DevTools` directory (to be created).
+In the file manager, double-click the file and extract the content to the `~/DevTools` directory.

 Add a launcher to the main menu:
 * Right click on the main menu icon and select **Edit Applications**